 NBC Sports holds the rights to broadcast the English Premier League (EPL) in the United States.
 So if you’re going to stream the EPL here, there are a few options.

-EPL matches can be found on NBC, NBC Sports Network and through the Peacock streaming service.
+EPL matches can be found on NBC and through the Peacock streaming service.

-If you’re interested in what’s happening in American’s top soccer league, you also can steam Major League Soccer (MLS) without a cable subscription.
-Nationally broadcast MLS contests can be found on ESPN, FOX and FS1.
+If you’re interested in what’s happening in America’s top soccer league, you also can steam Major League Soccer (MLS) without a cable subscription.
+Nationally broadcast MLS contests can be found on ESPN, ESPN+, FOX and FS1.

 Watching the local broadcast of your favorite team is a more complicated endeavor.
 Some teams have exclusive agreements with specific streaming services, while others go the more traditional route of appearing on a regional sports network.